limelight-mint/LLM-Serialization/README.md

 # LLM-Serialization
-[Unity] [Extension] Extension for all the services in your app/game and basic initialization thru ScriptableObject links, no need to have a mess with 9999 serialized fields, use just one and share the date across .NET or Unity Objects!
+<sub>Extension for all the services in your app/game and basic initialization thru ScriptableObject links, no need to have a mess with 9999 serialized fields, use just one and share the date across .NET or Unity Objects!</sub>

 ### Ok but how to actually use it?
-<sub>Yes, just as other our LLM-Packages we highly tied with UniTask since coroutines is cringe and the only way i will use it in WebGL cause its 1 threaded</sub>

 > Required <a href="https://github.com/Cysharp/UniTask">UniTask</a> itself, so first-thing-first install a .unitypackage <a href="https://github.com/Cysharp/UniTask/releases">from this link</a>.
 > Can be used for default .NET classes if you install UniTask as NuGet package.
 Also feel free to change whatever you want or collab.

-<hr></hr>
+- <a href=#static-services>StaticServices (Global Services)</a>
+- <a href=#dynamic-services>DynamicServices (Local Services)</a>
+- <a href=#injections>Injections service-to-service<sub>(aka arrays from aliexpress)</sub></a>

+<sub>First one get initialized on `Link` creation (e.g database).
+Second one is a flexible and can be added and removed whenever you want at any point of `Link` or `Collectionist` lifespan.
+Usually you dont need `DynamicServices` if its not a huge project.
+(unless you are a resource handling maniac who needs to free resources 24/7 or your service is a miner)</sub>

+# Static Services
-> There is a CollectionistLink for serialization purposes
+> There is a CollectionistLink for serialization purposes if you want to get services in `MonoBehaviour` objects

 ![Scriptable Object Link Picture](https://bunbun.cloud/assets/images/git/so.png)